firesidefiction/firesidefiction.github.io/_posts/issues/12-FQ-SPRING-2021/issue-92-06/2021-06-22-as-i-wait-for-the-killing-blow.md

 Rivkah was my only child.
 When she was born, it was my mother whose skin turned to scales, whose teeth and neck grew long before she skittered eastward, toward the desert.
 If anything, she turned even quicker than the stories I’d heard of my grandma.
 Rivkah never would talk about what happened out there, the week after her seventeenth birthday.
 I only ever knew that she came back with one less arm but nonetheless walking with her posture a bit higher — ready, at last, to learn a civilized trade.

 It takes children and outsiders some time to understand that we aren’t sad when our elders become Ancestors.
-We are not losing them, the way it happens with a disease, or an accident or a war.
+We are not losing them, the way it happens with a disease or an accident or a war.
 When it happens, our fates are intertwined.
 It ensures that our moment of parting will be personal, that it will be self-determined, and that it renders the child an adult, if they survive.

 I lost my husband to a kick from a draft horse.
 I’d rather have watched him grow these feathers and sent him off into the sky with a kiss on the beak.